benrudolphWSP/acrp-03-50a-uam/src/classifications/airport-rural.md

         Airport, surrounding land, and stakeholders are aligned and supportive of opportunities and discussions surrounding UAM initiatives.
       guidebooksection:
-        - Ch.
-3.3 Funding Considerations
+        - 'Ch.
+3.3: Funding Considerations'
-        - Ch.
-6.7 General Aviation Facilities
+        - 'Ch.
+6.7: General Aviation Facilities'
     - question: >
         Is there available space at the airport to accommodate UAM facilities or operations? (e.g., Passenger Air Mobility, Air Cargo, Emergency